ashep/semaver/README.md

 v1_0_0 = Version('1.0.0')
 ```

-Valid version identifiers can be found as [https://semver.org/] except that
+Valid version identifiers can be found at [semver.org](https://semver.org/).
-currently *SemaVer* does not support [pre-release]
+Please note that currently *SemaVer* does not support [pre-release] and
-and [build metadata] specs.
+[build metadata] specs.

-All non-specified parts of the version identifier counted as zeroes, i. e.
+All non-specified parts of the version identifier counts as zeroes, i. e.
 `'1' == '1.0' == '1.0.0'`.